 Has there been a time in your life when you weren’t sure how to pray about a situation?
-Maybe it involved a spouse or a child, a financial decision, or a move to another state.
+Maybe it involved a spouse or a child, a financial decision, a job change, or a move to another state.
 Perhaps you just couldn’t get clear direction.
 And we’ve likely all had times when we were just so overwhelmed with life that we couldn’t even think clearly enough to know how or what to pray.

 When we’re not sure how we should pray or what to ask for, here’s a list of five things we can do.